Where and when will Prince Philip’s memorial take place?

 The first anniversary of the Duke of Edinburgh’s death will be marked with a memorial service to celebrate his life.

 Prince Philip died on 9 April 2021 at the age of 99.
-However, the memorial will be held a few days before the actual anniversary date.
+However, the memorial is being held a few days before the actual anniversary date.

 The service is expected to be attended by most senior members of the royal family, including the Queen – although this has not been confirmed – as well as their children, Prince Charles, Princess Anne, Prince Andrew and Prince Edward.